 (i) Khas Land Management Policies: A critical concern on a more efficient land resource management is the management of khas lands.
-There are two khas land management policies: (i) Agricultural Khas Land Management Policy, and (ii) Non-agricultural Khas Land management Policy.
-The basic tenets of these policies are to provide institutional structure and procedures for locating khas land and distributing it particularly to landless.
-In addition, the policies set forth detail provisions on the composition and responsibilities of the committees that it establishes in relation to management of Khas land.
-Compared to non-agricultural khas land management policy, agricultural khas land management policy appears to be adequate in terms of its coverage of issues pertaining to khas land management 14.
+There are two khas land management policies: (i) Agricultural Khas Land Management Policy, and (ii) Non-agricultural Khas Land management Policy, and procedures for locating khas land and distributing it particularly to landless.
+In addition, the policies set forth detail provisions on the composition and responsibilities of the committees that it establishes in relation to management of Khas land management policy appears to be adequate in terms of its coverage of issues pertaining to khas land management 14.
 Non-agricultural khas land management policy was framed in order to address the issue of land-grab by powerful elites and lease procedure of those lands.
 Considering the serious consequences of grabbing non-agricultural khas land, the related policies are inadequate in terms of their coverage and plan of action.